Graham is an avid hiker with a passion for history, good food, and chocolate.

 Located in West Chesterfield, New Hampshire—situated on a 533-acres parcel of beautifully wooded property near the border of Vermont—are the remains of what once was Madame Sherri's castle.

-Although all that remains today is the stone stairs and pillars, it is still a sight to behold.
+Although all that remains today are the stone stairs and pillars, it is still a sight to behold.
 Ghost tales describe Madame Sherri walking down her "stairway to heaven" despite the fact that she died in 1965.

 Who Was Madame Sherri?